 Program Overview

-In partnership with the University of Southern Maine and SpiritSeries, Natural Helpers will receive 8 full days of leadership training.
+Natural Helpers is an intensive and immersive fellowship where fellows will connect deeply with resources in the greater Portland area.
+Fellows will receive 8 full days of leadership training.
 During the training participants will learn in detail about the community resources available in Portland.
 Participants will make connections with other community and organizational leaders with whom they can share challenges, experiences, and best practices.
 Each Natural Helper Fellow receives education, career advancement opportunities, and stable social networking that results in economic mobility, educational credentials and a mayoral certificate.

 • 8 Full day sessions, occurring on bi-weekly Saturdays for 8 hours.